munificent/craftinginterpreters/book/resolving-and-binding.md

     have no effect.

-*   **There is no control flow.** Loops are only visited <span name="fix">once</span>.
+*   **There is no control flow.** Loops are only visited <span name="fix">once</>.
 Both branches are visited in if statements.
 Logic operators are not short-circuited.
-Each piece of syntax is touched exactly once and only once.

 <aside name="fix">

-Variable resolution only touches each node once, so its performance is `O(n)` where `n` is the number of nodes in the syntax tree.
-More sophisticated analyses may have greater complexity.
-Still, most are carefully designed to be linear or not too far from it.
-It's no fun if the compiler gets exponentially slower as your program grows.
-It's an even more embarrassing faux pas to discover your algorithm can get stuck in an infinite loop on some inputs.
+Variable resolution touches each node once, so its performance is `O(n)` where `n` is the number of syntax tree nodes.
+More sophisticated analyses may have greater complexity, but most are carefully designed to be linear or not far from it.
+It's an embarrassing faux pas if your compiler gets exponentially slower as the user's program grows.

 </aside>

 ## A Resolver Class

-Like everything in Java, our variable resolution pass lives nested inside a
+Like everything in Java, our variable resolution pass lives nestled in a class:
-class:

 ^code resolver

-Since it needs to "visit" every node in the syntax tree, it will implement the handy Visitor abstraction we already have in place for exactly that.
-Only a couple of nodes are actually interesting for purposes of resolving variables:
+Since the resolver needs to visit every node in the syntax tree, it will implement the handy Visitor abstraction we already have in place.
+Only a couple of nodes are interesting when it comes to resolving variables:

-*   A block statement introduces a new scope for the statements it contains, as does a function declaration for its body.
+*   A block statement introduces a new scope for the statements it contains.

+*   A function declaration introduces a new scope for its body and binds its parameters in that scope.

 *   A variable declaration adds a new variable to the current scope.